VirtualFlyBrain/neuron-to-paper-nlp/README.md

 1. Outlier detection is applied to all linking results:
    1. OWL2Vec* model is trained that represents the semantic similarity of the ontology terms.
-   1. For each paper the most confident linking candidates (it is the only candidate for a mention and confidence > 0.89) are selected.
+   1. For each paper the most confident linking candidates (confidence > 0.95 and mentioned at least for 10 times) in the paper are selected.
    1. Using OWL2Vec* embeddings calculates the average of the high confident entities.
 This vector represent the context of the paper.
    1. Calculates each candidate's distance to the paper context vector.
    1. Outliers filtered using standard deviation: term_similarity < (mean_similarity - 2 * stdev_score):